K XIV-class submarine

-The K XIV class submarine was a class of five submarines, built for the Royal Netherlands Navy.
-Used for patrols in the Dutch colonial waters.
-The class comprised K XIV, K XV, K XVI, K XVII and K XVIII.
-The submarines diving depth was 80 m.
-Three of the boats were lost in World War II.
+The K XIV class submarine was a class of submarines built for the Royal Netherlands Navy specifically to be used in Dutch colonial waters.
+(Note: The prefix K stood for colonial (Dutch: Koloniën), which meant that boats with this prefix were intended for service in the Dutch East Indies.)
+The class comprised five boats: K XIV, K XV, K XVI (all built by the Rotterdamsche Droogdok Maatschappij shipyard) and K XVII and K XVIII (which were built at the Wilton-Fijenoord shipyard).
+Three were lost in World War II.

 Design

-The K XIV class submarines were the last submarine design made by Johannes van der Struijf, at the time chief engineer of the Royal Netherlands Navy.
-They were a improved and englarged version of his previous K XI design.
-The submarines of the K XIV class were fully riveted and their pressure hull were made of 14 mm thick steel.
-To increase their seaworthiness the pressure hull was plated with 3 mm thick steel.
-As a consequence the K XVII was 200 ton heavier than the submarines in the previous class, the K XI class submarines.
-However, this did allow the submarines of the K XIV class to dive as deep as 80 meters, while withstanding the enormous water pressure.
+The K XIV class submarines were the last submarine design made by Johannes van der Struijf, the chief engineer of the Royal Netherlands Navy, and were an improved and enlarged version of his previous K XI design.
+The submarines of the K XIV class were fully riveted and their pressure hulls were made of 14 mm thick steel with a further steel plating of a thickness of 3 mm to increase seaworthiness.
+As a consequence, the K XVIIs were 200 tonnes heavier than K XIs, but they could also dive 20 meters deeper (80 meters, as opposed to the 60 meter maximum rated diving depth of the K XIs.
 Between the plating and the pressure hull there was room for the ballast tanks, fuel tanks, anchor, torpedo tubes and more.

 Armament

-The primary armament of the K XIV class submarines consisted of eight torpedo tubes that had a width of 53.3 cm, which made the K XIV class the first Dutch K (Note: The prefix K stood for colonial (Dutch: Koloniën), which meant that boats with this prefix were intended for service in the Dutch East Indies.) class that were equipped solely with 53.3 cm torpedo tubes.
-There was also room aboard for a total of fourteen torpedoes, with 8 being in the torpedo tubes and six for reloads.
+The primary armament of the K XIV class submarines consisted of eight torpedo tubes that had a width of 53.3 cm, which made the K XIV class the first Dutch K class that were equipped with solely 53.3 cm and no other torpedo tubes.
+There was room aboard for a total of fourteen torpedoes, with 8 being in the torpedo tubes and six in reserve.
 In addition, each boat was equipped with a single 8.8 cm deck gun and two 40 mm Vickers (Note: Noppen claims they were Bofors anti-aircraft guns.) anti-aircraft guns.

 Propulsion

-The K XIV class submarines were equipped with two 8-cylinder four-stroke MAN diesel engines that could produce 1,600 (combined 3,200) shaft horsepower and drive the two screws of the submarine to a maximum surface speed of 17 knots.
-Besides the two diesel engines, the submarines also had two electric motors that each could produce 430 hp and 192 cells batteries with a capacity of 4740 Ah.
+The K XIV class submarines were equipped with two 8-cylinder four-stroke MAN diesel engines that could produce a total of 3,200 shaft horsepower, giving the dual-screwed submarines a maximum surface speed of 17 knots.
+Besides the two diesel engines, the submarines also had two electric engines that each could produce 430 hp and 192 cells batteries with a capacity of 4740 Ah.
 This allowed the submarine to operate solely on electric power for 3 hours.
 The maximum underwater speed was 9 knots.